tropical32/cql-ui/README.md

 2. Start the client

     ```
-    npm start
+    REACT_APP_MIDDLEWARE_HOST=http://127.0.0.1:7777 npm start
     ```

     This will start the cql-ui client on your local development server.
+Make sure the host flag points to the previously created server.

 ### Usage